huytran888/PDFTranslator/README.md

 ## How to accept the challenge?
 E-mail Huy_Tran@foxitsoftware.com and indicate that you want to accept the challenge and how long you want the challenge to be saved for you to complete.

+## How to submit your completed challenge?
+Create a new Github Page and Request a submission from Huy_Tran@foxitsoftware.com

 ## Is this project currently saved by a active student challenger?
 No